Should Christians Celebrate Christmas?

 What Would Yeshua Do?

-Yeshua and the apostles never celebrated Christmas—a holiday invented centuries later—but they did celebrate the biblical holy days mentioned earlier in this article.
+Yeshua and the apostles never celebrated Christmas—a holiday invented centuries later—but they did celebrate the biblical holy days mentioned earlier.
 Indeed, the biblical holy days, in addition to the weekly Sabbath day, remained central practices of the faith of the apostles long after the resurrection of Yeshua (Acts 2:1; 18:21; 20:16; Acts 27:9).
-The apostle Paul even instructed Gentile Christians at the church of Corinth to observe Passover (1 Corinthians 5:7-8).
+The apostle Paul even instructed Jewish and Gentile Christians at the church of Corinth to observe Passover (1 Corinthians 5:7-8).

 In addition to the holy days in Leviticus 23, Yeshua celebrated another holiday—one that occurs right around the “Christmas season.”
 The Gospel of John records that Yeshua went to the Temple for the Feast of Dedication [Hanukkah]: